Fullaxx/pktstreamer/README.md

 ## Wireless example
 This will configure a wireless adapter in monitor mode \
-and allow live2zmq to sniff 802.11 packets
+and allow live2zmq to sniff 802.11 packets.
 ```
 iw dev wlan0 set monitor fcsfail control otherbss
 ifconfig wlan0 promisc up